 It is also known as the Grey bee because 3 segments of its abdomen are broadly covered in a thick pelt of short grey hairs which partially conceals the underlying dark abdomen giving it a frosted look.
 Photo from queen bee identification article on www.beeinformed.org

-It also shares the same gentle nature as the Italian bee but has a stronger swarming tendency.
-Coming from further north it fares better over winter being very thrifty with a smaller brood nest.
-Come spring and the build-up is very rapid indeed an adaptation to take advantage of an early flow.
+Coming, as it does, from a region where summers are predictably long and warm, it has a strong swarming tendency.
+In its native range, winters are long and cold so it does fares better over winter than the Italian bee, being very thrifty with a smaller brood nest.
+In spring, the build-up can be very rapid indeed an adaptation to take advantage of an early flow.
+If there is one…

 Copyright © Beespoke.info, 2014.
 All Rights Reserved.

-The Buckfast Bee is named after Buckfast Abbey in Devon where it was first bred by famous bee breeder Brother Adam.
+The Buckfast Bee is named after Buckfast Abbey in Devon, in England, where it was first bred by famous bee breeder Brother Adam.

-Brother Adam (Karl Kehrle 1898-1996) came to Buckfast Abbey from Germany at the age of 12 and began to assist the beekeeper.
-In 1916, 30 of the 46 beehives at the Abbey were wiped out by Isle of Wight disease, now recognised as Acarine – another parasitic mite which moves in and occupies the windpipes of bees.
+Brother Adam (Karl Kehrle 1898-1996) came to Buckfast Abbey from Germany at the age of 12 and began to assist the beekeeper there.
+In 1916, 30 of the 46 beehives at the Abbey were wiped out by Isle of Wight disease, now recognised as Acarine – a parasitic mite which moves in and occupies the windpipes of bees.
 Continue reading Buckfast Bee

-The Irish native bee has the Latin name Apis mellifera mellifera or A.m.mellifera for short.
+The Irish native bee has the Latin name Apis mellifera mellifera or A.m.m for short.
 It is also known as the Dark bee.